ndangelo/madtinker/_posts/30-typography-posters-that-youve-probably-never-seen-before11009-revision-v1-30-TYPOGRAPHY-POSTERS-THAT-YOUVE-PROBABLY-NEVER-SEEN-BEFORE.md

 **Typography** is the art of arranging, designing and modifying type.

-<div class="OBXcSRpc"><div class="wix-medium"><span style="font-family: Lato; font-size: inherit;">Creating a well designed typography poster is no easy task, and takes time and patience.</span></div></div>When a poster focuses only on typography as its main element, the designer has to carefully craft his design to make sure that the type is **both legible and artistic** at the same time.
+Creating a well designed typography poster is no easy task, and takes time and patience.
+When a poster focuses only on typography as its main element, the designer has to carefully craft his design to make sure that the type is **both legible and artistic** at the same time.

 In this amazing compilation, you will see typography posters created by designers from all over the world.